BIO

 Julia Robertson is a multidisciplinary theatre maker, director and actor living and working on Gadigal land.
 She is the Artistic Director of the award-winning devising group Little Eggs Collective, a recipient of the Ensemble Theatre’s Sandra Bates Award for Directing, and a Young Artists Program finalist with Opera Australia.
 Julia was recently nominated for Best Direction of a Musical at the Sydney Theatre Awards for The Producers (Joshua Robson Productions / Hayes Theatre Co. / Riverside Parramatta).

 In 2026, Julia will direct the premiere production of STELLA, The Musical in Melbourne, as well as The Addams Family for Joshua Robson Productions and Hayes Theatre Co.
-She will also work as Movement Director on 84 Charing Cross Road, and as Assistant Director on Suzie Miller’s new work Strong Is the New Pretty for Sydney Theatre Company, Queensland Theatre and Brisbane Festival.
+She will also work as Movement Director on 84 Charing Cross Road for the Ensemble Theatre, and as Assistant Director on Suzie Miller’s new work Strong Is the New Pretty for Sydney Theatre Company, Queensland Theatre and Brisbane Festival.

 As an assistant director, Julia has worked with Opera Australia (Il Trittico), Ensemble Theatre (The Great Divide, The Heartbreak Choir), and Joshua Robson Productions (Bonnie and Clyde, City of Angels).
 As an actor, she continues to work professionally.
 Previous work includes How to Plot a Hit in Two Days, dir.
 Lee Lewis (Ensemble Theatre), Wherever She Wanders, dir.
 Tessa Leong (Griffin Theatre Company) and The Real Thing, dir.
 Simon Phillips (Sydney Theatre Company).